AlessioGiuliano/genann/report.md

 We increased this to 50 layers of 400 neurons, and reduced the amount of iterations in order to make the run time quicker.

+This completely broke the efficiency of the network, but this is not what we are interested in for this lab.

 In addition to what is described above, we switched the language from C to C++ because we had trouble compiling the CUDA code.
 Finally, we added a timer to measure the training time.